Mark-Seaman/Shrinking-World-Pubs/quest/Pub/Loss.md

 **7. Rebuild Your Life with Patience and Compassion**

 As you begin to heal, remember to be patient and compassionate with yourself.
-Grief changes us, often in ways we don’t expect.
+Grief changes us, often in ways we don't expect.
 Allow yourself to grow and evolve through this process.
 Be gentle with yourself on the days when the pain feels overwhelming, and celebrate the small steps you take toward rebuilding your life.
 With time, patience, and self-compassion, you can find a new way of living that honors your loss while also allowing you to thrive again.